bradwj/bradwj/README.md

 Interested in all things technology!
 Most of my experience is in Full Stack software development, but I am mainly interested in backend development and cybersecurity.

-- 🔭 I’m currently working as a Software Engineer Intern at Fidelity Investments
+- 🔭 I’m currently working as a Software Engineer at Fidelity Investments
 - 🌱 I’m currently learning penetration testing and offensive security
 - ⚡ Fun fact: I have been playing the drums for over 10 years! 🥁